Language

 Can kinetic energy be negative?

-Important limitation: For objects approaching the speed of light, relativistic effects become significant and a different formula would be needed.
+It uses the classical (Newtonian) formula, which is accurate for everyday speeds.
+For objects approaching the speed of light, relativistic effects become significant and a different equation would be required.

 Kinetic Energy